-For increased flexibility, a combination of serial interface registers and parallel pin controls (CFG1-4 and PDN) can also be used to configure the device.
+For increased flexibility, a combination of serial interface registers and parallel pin controls (CFG1-4 and PDN) also can be used to configure the device.

 The parallel interface control pins CFG1 to CFG4 and PDN are available.
-After power-up, the device will automatically get configured as per the parallel pin voltage settings (refer to Table 5 to Table 11) and no reset is required.
-A simple resistor string can be used as illustrated in Figure 3.
+After power-up, the device is automatically configured as per the parallel pin voltage settings (refer to Table 5 through Table 11) and no reset is required.
+A simple resistor string can be used as illustrated in Figure 4.